anlkamber3/NanonetworkingResearchGroupCUDALibraryInterface/README.md

 # NanonetworkingResearchGroupCUDALibraryInterface
-It is a simple user interface to utilize GPU Simulation Library of Boğaziçi Nanonetworking Research Group in Ubuntu
+It is a simple user interface to utilize GPU Simulation Library of Boğaziçi Nanonetworking Research Group in Ubuntu.

 The interface was designed to utilize the CUDA GPU Accelerated Library of Boğaziçi